strategineer/personal-website/content/blog/2025-01-23/index.md

 I would review it after every session to ensure that I was prepared to make factions and NPCs in the world react appropriately to the actions of the player characters and, more generally, the events taking place in the game world.
 This would make the world come alive for players and add more weight to their actions within the game.

-Walking through the checklist would also provide a great opportunity to come up with ideas on how I might bring these reactions into focus for players such that they're made aware that their actions in previous sessions have had consequences and that the world is responding to them.
+Walking through the checklist would also provide a great opportunity to come up with ideas on how I might bring these reactions into focus for players, such that they're made aware that their actions in previous sessions have had consequences and that the world is responding to them.

 For example, if the PCs piss off a faction, that faction might decide to put a bounty on the party.
 In this case, I'd write a [bang](/blog/2024-11-18/#bangs) where a gang of bounty hunters run into the party and I'd also prep a stat blocks for their leader and her mooks.